Winter Bass Fishing in Florida

 Winter bass fishing is tough.
-The bass will hole up in inconsistent areas and are very lethargic when it comes to pursuing food.
+The all kinds of bass (largemouth, spotted, smallmouth, etc) will hole up in inconsistent areas and are very lethargic when it comes to pursuing food.
 In addition, the frequent weather changes that we experience in Florida make them even more likely to constantly change locations so they can be anywhere from a few feet from the shore to the deepest part of the lake.
 It makes fishing very tough, but also very rewarding.
 Recently in the newspaper there have been several articles about winter bass fishing down in the everglades.
 Fishermen in the glades have been having 100-fish days using shaky head jigs and fishing the canals of Alligator Alley that currently have low water levels.
 Of course, fishing differs depending on the lake and environment, however, here are some basic tips that can help you locate the winter bass with the right lures.

 Where are the Bass?